aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/api_guide.rst

-.. _tp_api_guide:
+.. _api_guide:

-API Reference Guide for Tensor Parallelism (``neuronx-distributed`` )
+API Reference Guide (``neuronx-distributed`` )
 ======================================================================

+Neuronx-Distributed is XLA based library for distributed training and inference.
+As part of this library, currently we support 2D parallelism: Tensor-Parallelism and DataParallelism.
+We also support Zero1 optimizer to shard the optimizer weights.
 To support tensor-parallelism on Neuron, we adopted the Apex Library built for CUDA devices.
 We modified the implementations to work with XLA.
-Here are the tensor-parallel APIs that can be used to enable tensor
-parallelism:
+This document enlist the different APIs and modules provided by the library

 Parallel Model State:
 ^^^^^^^^^^^^^^^^^^^^^